Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 }
 //sampleEnd
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="set-classdiscriminatormode-example"}

-> Without the discriminator, the Kotlin serialization library can't deserialize this output back into the appropriate type.
+> Without the discriminator, the Kotlin serialization library can't deserialize the output back into the appropriate type.
 >
 {style="note"}